vfxetc/vee/docs/pipeline.rst

 the build type of a package (e.g. a Python distribution) until after it has been downloaded and extracted.

-There are to main pipelines currently in VEE: the :ref:`install_pipeline` and :ref:`develop_pipeline`.
+There are two main pipelines currently in VEE: the :ref:`install_pipeline` and :ref:`develop_pipeline`.

 All pipelines must start with an "init" step, which must be indempodent, and